cjdbarlow/Part-One/management_of_poisoning.md

 * **Decontamination**
     * Activated charcoal *may* be appropriate if recent ingestion (<1 hour) and the airway is secured
 * **Enhanced Elimination**
-    * Used in severe poisoining when supportive care is likely to be inadequate.
+    * Used in severe poisoning when supportive care is likely to be inadequate.
 Includes:
-      * Urinary alkalinsation
+      * Urinary alkalinisation
       * Filtration
 * **Antidotes**
     * E.g. naloxone for opiates